francisohara24/ckodon-bio-emailer/README.md

 `python-docx` is used to save the extracted text in Word documents, and ```email``` and ```smtplib``` are used to send the documents to students as email attachments.

-The Excel sheet and the `data/attachments` directory were not pushed for confidentiality.
+The Excel sheet and the `data/attachments` directory are not included for privacy reasons.